MacroUniverse/SLISCt/README.md

 SLISC is a header-only library written in a style similar to Numerical Recipes 3ed, using simple C++ features so that it is easy to read and modify while maintaining a high performance.
 The library currencly provides simple class templates for vector, matrix (row-major and col-major, fixed-size and sparse), 3D matrix (row-major), and basic arithmetics for them.
 Codes from many other projects or libraries has been incorporated into SLISC (e.g. Numerical Recipes, Eigen, Intel MKL etc.).
 The library also provides some utilities frequently used, such as timers and IO utilities (a text based file format `.matt` similar to Matlab's `.mat`).

 SLISC has a comprehensive test suit, main.cpp will execute all the tests.
 Tests has been performed in Windows using Visual C++ and Intel compilers in Visual Studio 15.9.8 and in Linux using gcc and Intel compilers.
 If intel MKL (now free) is not installed, some functions will not work or will be much slower.
+Note that SLISC is a project in development, interfaces are subjected to change and not all code are working.

 A simple example :